Using stages in a plan

 - Processes its jobs in parallel, on multiple agents (where available).

-- Must successfully complete all its jobs before the next Using stages in a plan in the plan can be processed.
+- Must successfully complete all its jobs before the next stage in the plan can be processed.

 - May produce artifacts that can be made available for use by a subsequent stage.